jimroth/docker-ice/README.md

 An alternate configuration for Nginx that supports LDAP authentication and TLS is provided in the nginx-ldap folder along with the docker-compose-nginx-ldap.yml file.

+# OpenID Connect Authentication using Lasso

+An alternate configuration for Nginx that relies on an ELB for SSL termination and Lasso for authentication is provided in the nginx-lasso folder along with the docker-compose-nginx-lasso.yml file.

 ## Setup
 - Place your Cert and Key in the files `nginx-ldap/assets/ssl/ice.crt` and `nginx-ldap/assets/ssl/ice.key`
 - Create the nginx.conf file: `cp nginx-ldap/assets/nginx-template.conf nginx-ldap/assets/nginx.conf`